SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Results

-\textbf{Heat equation.} We now present examples involving time dependent PDEs.
-To start with, we consider the one-dimensional heat equation $u_t = c^2 u_{xx}$, where $x \in (0,1)$ and $t \in [0, T]$.
 We consider two different methods to solve the heat equation.
-First, we solve it using the implicit FD-SPINN algorithm $u^{n+1} = u^n + c^2 \Delta t \, u^{n+1}_{xx}$.
+First, we solve it using the implicit FD-SPINN algorithm

+It is emphasized that the spatial derivative on the right hand side of the FD-SPINN algorithm displayed above is computed exactly using automatic differentiation, in contrast to typical finite difference schemes which employ a numerical discretization of the derivative operator. \rb{We use a learning rate of $10^{-3}$, a time step of 0.0025, 20 interior nodes, 200 sample points that are fully sampled.
+We iterate either until a loss of $2\times 10^{-5}$ is attained, or up to 5000 iterations.} \rr{The $L_{\infty}$ error at $T=0.2$ is $O(10^{-2})$.}

 We show time snapshots of the solution in Figure~\ref{fig:heat_eqn_compare}.
-We also solve this problem as a space-time PDE by emplying SPINN to simultaneously approximate the solution in space and time.
-The solution is compared with the exact solution in Figure~\ref{fig:heat_eqn_compare} and the space-time solution is shown in Figure~\ref{fig:heat_eqn_st_sol}; the exact solution is also shown as a wireframe for comparison.
+We also solve this problem as a space-time PDE by employing SPINN to simultaneously approximate the solution in space and time. \rb{In this case, we solve the problem until $T=0.5$.
+We use 100 internal nodes, and 400 sample points which are fully sampled.
+The learning rate is $10^{-3}$.
+We train the network for 10000 iterations.} \rr{The $L_{\infty}$ error is around $2 \times 10^{-2}$.
+Both approaches have similar computational time.} The solution is compared with the exact solution in Figure~\ref{fig:heat_eqn_compare} and the space-time solution is shown in Figure~\ref{fig:heat_eqn_st_sol}; the exact solution is also shown as a wireframe for comparison.
+In Figure~\ref{fig:heat_nodes}, the final positions of the internal nodes learnt by the space-time SPINN and FD-SPINN methods are shown. \rb{It is seen that the nodes move to capture the correct solution and that this may result in the nodes even moving outside of the domain of the solution.}